 Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

-For some things, it’s helpful, but for the most part, it has been blown up in importance.
+For some things, it’s helpful, but for the most part, it’s been blown up in importance.
 Maybe it’s the start of something bigger, but for now, it’s mediocre help for training.

 Don’t expect it to be a replacement for anything but bad content at this point, though.

 I’m going to cover a few ways you can use GenAI to help you in your journey to train non-IT employees on corporate technology.
-That’s because that’s our ultimate goal at the techstructional.
-I’m writing this blog post because I know there’s no threat from generative AI anytime soon, especially for technical training.
-The quality of content from GenAI is far inferior to anything a human who does a good job can ever compete with on any front.
+That’s because that’s our ultimate goal at techstructional.
+I’m writing this blog post because I don’t expect any immediate threat from generative AI, especially in technical training.
+The quality of content from GenAI is far inferior to that of a human who does a good job, and it cannot compete on any front.

 Don’t expect AI to replace a massive number of jobs anytime soon.

-I use GenAI daily for various tasks, but they are mainly on the back end.
-If anything from GenAI does make it to the front end, it’s heavily edited and unrecognizable from the version provided by our computer overlords.
+I use GenAI daily for various tasks, but most of them are on the back end.
+If anything from GenAI makes it to the front end, it’s heavily edited and unrecognizable from the version provided by our computer overlords.
 Our most significant use for GenAI currently?
 Getting ideas for blog post organization.
-But even that is heavily edited, rearranged, and not recognizable from what AI provides.
+But even that is heavily edited and rearranged, and not recognizable as what the AI provides.

-As far as how we’re using Generative AI in actual training development, our use is limited.
-But it can still be helpful for basic tasks that aren’t useful for us to think about and don’t require serious research.
+As for how we’re using Generative AI in actual training development, our use is limited.
+But it can still be helpful for basic tasks that aren’t worth our time to consider and don’t require extensive research.

-There are far more examples of how not to use GenAI for training employees than there are good uses for it.
-But, to save room, I’ll cover approximately the same recommendations for each.
+There are far more examples of how not to use GenAI in employee training than there are of its good uses.
+To save space, I’ll cover the same recommendations for both.

 How To Use Generative AI To Train Employees on Corporate Technology